AMWA-TV/info-006/docs/Device implementation How To.md

 This section will make modifications to the basic system and show how to add in a new property to one of the control classes provided by the mock node.

-- Modify Mock Device to add in extra read/write parameter to existing control
+- Modify Mock Device to add in a new read/write property to an existing control class.
 - Verify that the new property can be modified using IS-12 via the WebSocket channel.
 - Add subscription notification to the new parameter
 - Modify the parameter and verify notification received